 The Kentucky SBIR/STTR Matching Funds Award Program is designed to award matching funds to for-profit, Kentucky based companies that have been granted Federal Small Business Innovation Research (SBIR) or Federal Small Business Technology Transfer Program (STTR) grants.

-KY Innovation opens two KY SBIR/STTR Matching Funds Award Program solicitations per year.
-These rounds usually open in March and September, and the window to submit solicitations is approximately 8 weeks.
+KY Innovation currently offers one KY SBIR/STTR Matching Funds Award Program solicitation per year.
+The 2021 Round will open for applications March 1, 2021 and the solicitation window will be open for 8 weeks.
+The window closes and applications due April 26, 2021 11:59pm EDT.
 This page will be updated when the solicitation window opens.
 Information about the program is included in the guidelines below.
 When solicitation periods are open, a link with the program application and instructions on how to apply will be available.SBIR/STTR Guidelines

 Questions?
 Email Kristine.Mcniel@ky.gov